 But SRC’s safety program wasn’t always as robust as it is now.
 It saw significant growth, expansion and change over the years.

-Follow along as we recount some of our biggest safety milestones, projects, challenges and achievements in our 73 years of service.
+Follow along as we recount some of our biggest safety milestones, projects, challenges and achievements in our more than 75 years of service.

 Though SRC was officially created by the Province of Saskatchewan in 1947, a formal safety program wasn't launched until 1959.
 As SRC’s staff levels, facilities, equipment and activities grew, so did our need for workplace health and safety standards.
 We launched our safety program with a First Aid logbook, so that safety incidents could be tracked and learned from.